A universal characterization of higher algebraic K-theory: Additivity

 \section{Additivity}

 In this section we construct the universal additive invariant of small stable $\i$-categories; see theorem~\ref{thm:main1}.
 Its construction is divided in two steps\,: first, using proposition~\ref{prop:splitapprox}, we construct the unstable version; see theorem~\ref{thm:weakadd}.
-Then, using Lurie's theory of stabilization of $\i$-categories, we obtain the universal additive invariant.
+Then, by stabilizing, we obtain the universal additive invariant.
+Our arguments follow the pattern of the analogous result for dg-categories given in \cite{Duke}.

 \begin{definition} Let $\aD$ be a stable presentable $\i$-category.
 A functor

 is called an {\em additive invariant} of small stable $\i$-categories if it inverts Morita equivalences (see definition~\ref{defn:iMor}), preserves filtered colimits, and satisfies {\em additivity}, i.e., given a split-exact sequence